About She's A Beast

 Battleaxe (unpredictable)

 This an opt-in supplement with no guarantees as to topic, frequency, or length.
-The first one was about John Malkovich.
+Here's one about my DIY dumbphone.
 If you just want to read more of my (strong) opinions, that's what Battleaxe is for.

 💡